Biography

 Self portrait with Harper, 2020.

-Kristie’s work has been shown regionally, including at The Acadiana Center for the Arts, Basin Arts, and Glide Studios in Lafayette, LA; and at the New Orleans Photo Alliance and The Ogden Museum of Southern Art in New Orleans, LA.
-In 2024, she was invited to speak about her work at the Historic New Orleans Collection for the Jules L. Cahn John H. Lawrence Photography Lecture.
+In 2023, I collaborated with Marla Kristicevich to publish the book Meander Mindset: Bayou Teche, an artistic exploration of one of South Louisiana’s most iconic waterways.
+My work has been shown regionally, including at The Acadiana Center for the Arts, Basin Arts, and Glide Studios in Lafayette, LA; and at the New Orleans Photo Alliance and The Ogden Museum of Southern Art in New Orleans, LA.
+In 2024, I was invited to speak about my work at the Historic New Orleans Collection for the Jules L. Cahn John H. Lawrence Photography Lecture.

 Process

-Kristie works primarily with medium and large format film, using a variety of cameras including a Hasselblad 500c, a Graflex Graphic View II, an Intrepid Mark IV, and a handmade 8x10 pinhole camera.
+I work primarily with medium and large format film, using a variety of cameras including a Hasselblad 500c, an 8x10 Wisner Convertible Classic, and a handmade 8x10 pinhole camera.

-She develops her own film and scans the negatives with an Epson V800 flatbed scanner for digital viewing.
-While she makes darkroom prints for personal use, prints available for purchase are chromogenic prints made from the digital version of the image.
+I develop and scan my own film, and while I occasionally make darkroom prints for personal use, prints available for purchase are chromogenic prints made from a digital scan of the negative.

-For more information on Kristie’s process, or to inquire about the availability of prints, please click here to contact her.
+For more information on my process, or to inquire about the availability of prints, please click here to contact.